 Periodontal (gum) disease is an insidious infection that affects virtually everyone with teeth.
 This group of diseases originates with bacteria that grow in a sticky matrix commonly called plaque, which grows back and should be removed daily using toothbrushing and flossing.
 Mechanical removal of plaque can accomplish just so much, however, since the oral bacteria responsible for periodontal disease are natural residents of the mouth that reattach to teeth immediately after plaque is removed.
 Some people are more susceptible to periodontal disease than others.
 Factors such as heredity (where a family has a history of periodontal disease) and lifestyle (such as tobacco and alcohol use) can influence the overgrowth of certain oral bacteria.
 This overgrowth can damage soft and hard tissues unless it is brought under control and the tissues are allowed to heal.
 As the gum tissue is damaged, it begins to detach from the tooth exposing the roots.
-In more advanced stages, this recession results in “pockets” being formed.
-This detached gum tissue is an ideal living space for the bacteria that cause periodontal disease – and it allows the disease to destroy the underlying bone to which your teeth are anchored.
+This results in “pockets” being formed.
+This detached gum pocket is an ideal living space for the bacteria that cause periodontal disease – and it allows the disease to destroy the underlying bone to which your teeth are anchored.